cybertraining-dsc/su21-reu-370/project/index.md

 ## 5. Acknowledgments

 Special thanks to these people that helped me with this paper:
-Gregor von Laszewski
+Gregor von Laszewski,
-Yohn Jairo
+Yohn Jairo,
-Carlos Theran
+Carlos Theran,
-Jacques Fleischer
+Jacques Fleischer, and
-Victor Adankai
+Victor Adankai.

+This project was in part supported by the NSF grant
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.

 ## 6. References